MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 6. What did Madison and Hamilton write in order to support the Federalist cause and ratification of the Constitution?
    "The fundamental defect is a want of power in Congress..
-The confederation isdefetcive and requires to be altered"
+The confederation is defetcive and requires to be altered"
 7. How many States had to sign the Constitution in order to pass?
+   At least nne states
 8. What was lacking in the Consitution according to the delegate from Virginia?
+    The bill of rights

 ![Bill of Rights - Texas Student Civic Engagement](https://lh3.googleusercontent.com/OzYHj-ORnc0oImvONDDlHeOjGxc7Txc4C4CGf3ESc-kZ9TXhklWXntMjkndY0SMQGBMdgguKVhlkTdp4ddW2INgcjZjvVickmlyPIWhZuPK-4bAz2rfe-K1uVfMNv38NMcAPFzmE)